-IPPSR is excited to welcome three new Masters of Public Policy students to enrich and expand current leadership, policy and research offerings.
+IPPSR is excited to welcome two returning Masters of Public Policy students to enrich and expand current leadership, policy and research offerings during the 2019-2020 academic year.
 Their work will focus on compiling, analyzing and publishing research and writing for academic and public audiences through our blog and related documents in print and online.
+We congratulate 2018-19 fellow Simon Schuster as he graduates and pursues a continuing career of excellence.

 Sejal completed her Bachelors degree in Economics from University of Delhi in India.
 While earning her degree, she interned with various independent research and nonprofit organizations focusing on policies and activities of India's government.
 Her policy interests include education policy and anti-poverty measures aimed at strengthening India's educational systems using skill-based and vocational methods.
 She also plans to study innovative waste recycling methodologies while in Michigan.
 After graduation, she hopes to work with policy groups or nonprofit organizations on policy advocacy and government consulting.